- Governance Overview

 - Not engage in deceptive practices intended to inject false information into a market.

-- Not engage in predatory pricing strategies or attempts to unlawfully exercise market power.
+- Not engage in predatory pricing strategies or attempts to abuse or unlawfully exercise market power.

 II.
 Prohibited Trading Practices

 In addition to the aforementioned standards and principles, the following practices have been identified as prohibited activities.
 This list is not intended to be exhaustive but is rather to provide examples of those practices that TransAlta understands to be in violation of this Code.